nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * [TripDay](#6-glossary) must be a valid day of the week. e.g. `SUNDAY` or `FRIDAY`.
 * [TripTime](#6-glossary) must be in the 24-hour format. e.g. `0530` or `2359`.
 * Here, c/ stands for commuter, i.e. someone to be pooled with a driver.
-* GME will not allow you to `delete` a passenger that is assigned to a Pool.
+* GME does not allow you to `delete` a passenger that is assigned to a Pool.
 * The index refers to the index number shown in the displayed passenger list.
 * The index **must be a positive integer** 1, 2, 3, …​.
 * The order of the passengers' index does not matter.